 - Do different products share infrastructure or data stores?

-- Which products handle sensitive data or critical data, such as PII or PHI?
-Products that collect, store, transmit, or process sensitive or critical data should be prioritized for inclusion in your SOC 2 scope.
+- Which products handle sensitive data or critical data, such as PII or protected health information (PHI)?
+Products that collect, store, transmit, or process sensitive or critical data, including PHI, should be prioritized for inclusion in your SOC 2 scope.

-The primary goal of defining the scope of your SOC 2 audit is to identify the key data to focus on, the associated risks, and to establish appropriate SOC 2 controls and system processing to protect them.
+The primary goal of defining the scope of your SOC 2 audit is to identify the key data to focus on, the associated risks, and to establish appropriate SOC 2 controls and operational controls for products that process sensitive data, ensuring their security and compliance.

 Scope Change Control Process